Abjad/abjad/trunk/abjad/documentation/chapters/appendices/glossary/index.rst

    format
       LilyPond input string corresponding to an Abjad object.

+   grob
+      LilyPond contraction of 'graphic object'.
+In its primary sense, refers to bit of LilyPond code that models a particular symbol on the printed page.
+The LilyPond NoteHead grob is LilyPond code that models musical noteheads on the printed page.
+In its secondary sense, a bit of LilyPond that models some part of the LilyPond engraving process that does not correspond to a visual symbol on the printed page.
+The LilyPond NonMusicalPaperColumn grob is a non-printing grob.
+The term is special to LilyPond and borrowed by Abjad.

    render
       Short-hand verb meaning to format an Abjad object as valid LilyPond input and then pass that input to LilyPond to create a PDF of